-- 1. To deliver high quality education and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field: - To contribute to the improvement of the quality of the School's education, by participating in the review and development of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - To demonstrate educational leadership and management by supporting the Head of Department and Dean of Faculty in academic management activities and collaborating with professional services staff both centrally and in the Faculty office in supporting improvements to administrative processes;
+- 1. To deliver high quality education and assessment in relation to child survival and child health, and relevant disciplinary interests; - 2.
+To contribute to the improvement of the quality of the School's education, by participating in the review and development of new and updated learning and teaching materials or approaches, and/or improving assessment practices, and/or improving aspects of the student experience; - 3.
+To demonstrate educational leadership and management by supporting the Head of Department and Dean of Faculty in academic management activities and collaborating with professional services staff both centrally and in the Faculty office in supporting improvements to administrative processes